SenseiK954/osticketing-prereqs/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>OSTicket - Prerequisites and Installation</h1>
+<h1>osTicket - Prerequisites and Installation</h1>
 Hey, I'm Kenneth, an IT Professional.
 This is the first of a three-part setup of a ticketing software.
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system OSTicket.<br />

-<h2>What is OSTicket?</h2>
+<h2>What is osTicket?</h2>
-OSTicket is a popular open-source support ticketing system.
+osTicket is a popular open-source support ticketing system.
 It efficiently merges email, phone, and web-based inquiries, then molds them into a simple, easy-to-use multi-user web interface.
 Manage, organize, and store all support queries and replies in one location, while offering clients with the accountability and timeliness they need.

 <h2>Video Demonstration</h2>